CrossTheRoadElec/Phoenix5-Documentation/README.md

 Phoenix DS errors occur on call.
 Meaning VIs/API functions must be called in robot code for any errors to occur.
 When an error does occur, a stack trace will report where in the robot code to look.

+## **CRF Firmware Versions**
+At the time of writing the latest firmware files are...
+- Pigeon-Application-0.41-FixedParamResp.crf
+- CANifier-Application-0.40-FirmVers.crf
+- TalonSrx-Application-3.1.crf
+- VictorSpx-Application-3.1.crf